 MasTec is subject to a variety of legal cases, claims and other disputes that arise from time to time in the ordinary course of its business, including project contract price disputes, other project-related liabilities and acquisition purchase price disputes.
 MasTec cannot provide assurance that it will be successful in recovering all or any of the potential damages it has claimed or in defending claims against the Company.
 The outcome of such cases, claims and disputes cannot be predicted with certainty and an unfavorable resolution of one or more of them could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.
 In the third quarter of 2021, a settlement was finalized in favor of MasTec for approximately \$25 million.
-As of March 31, 2022, \$19 million remained outstanding, which amount is due in 2022.
+As of June 30, 2022, \$12 million, net of related settlement costs, is due in 2022.